 Biomedical engineering is a broad field and can be approached from many different disciplines, whether it is chemical, electrical, or mechanical engineering.
 As an undergrad, the most important thing you can do is work hard, even as a freshman.
 Try to find areas within your field that you find interesting.
 This will make the “working hard” part of school a lot easier!
 Sometimes the toughest thing is to find the area that you find the most rewarding.
 Then you need to keep up that drive and keep working hard and setting goals and achieving those goals.

-The key to success is working hard and enjoying what you do.
 Along the way, you need to make sure that you get a general understanding of the field and specialize in something that truly interests you.
 Don’t expect anything more than to understand the field.
-Pay attention in your introductory classes, because they provide an understanding for what kinds of projects you may work on as a biomedical engineer.
-Make sure you develop a set of basic and marketable skills from engineering courses, because they are extremely useful after you graduate.
+Pay attention in your introductory classes, because they provide an understanding of what kinds of projects you may work on as a biomedical engineer.
+Make sure you develop a set of basic and marketable skills from engineering courses because they are extremely useful after you graduate.

 The last major piece of advice that I can give you is to specialize in something that you truly care about.
 BME is usually a very broad program that may be preparing students for graduate education.
 At some point, you need to develop a good skill set if you want to enter industry.
 You need to become an expert in some aspect of your field if you want to get a good job.
 The undergraduate program at my school, for example, was designed to prepare students for graduate school.
 I got great advice from one of my professors at the time.
 He told me that it was important to develop good skills that you need when you work, and I’m telling you the same thing he told me because I completely agree with what he said.
 Foster an analytical mind, be ready for memorization, and stimulate your interests.
 The rest will follow.